 By Matthew Sim

-3: I personally quite like the 1k6hz EQ boost on vocals.
-It pushes the warmer vocal forward a tiny bit without being too bright.
+3: I personally like the 1k6hz EQ boost on vocals.
+It pushes the warmer vocal tone forward a tiny bit without being too bright.
 Usually, we tend to boost the highs to get the vocals cut through better, but sometimes boosting the mid-range can achieve the same results if you want a thicker vocal tone.